antpearson/Mixd-CSS-Framework/README.md

 ## Javascript

-- */assets/js/all.js*
+- */assets/js/scripts.js*
-- Place **all** JavaScript here with plugins at the top and functions in the section below.
-Javascript will be minified/compressed upon launch
+- Plugins are stored in a separate file `assets/js/plugins.js` and imported into `scripts.js` using Codekit.
 - To minimise http requests, **do not** load-in any additional JavaScript files.
-Place **all** Javascript within `all.js`
+Use codekit to include partials into `scripts.js`.
 - [Modernizr](http://modernizr.com/) is included to determine browser capabilities and provide appropriate fallbacks
 - [Selectivizr](http://selectivizr.com/) is included to add attribute/pseudo selector support in old IE
 - Other plugins in operation by default are [jQuery Placeholder](https://github.com/mathiasbynens/jquery-placeholder), [FitVids](http://fitvidsjs.com/) and [ExpandingTextareas](https://github.com/bgrins/ExpandingTextareas)